 (Tr.
 589).
 The evidence shows that the Student continued to exhibit loud and prolonged inappropriate vocalizations, throwing objects, and hitting peers and teachers while [School 1] staff continuously collected data and adjusted the BIP.
-Even though the Parents may have appreciated the scientific approach, the Student was not showing improvement in her behavior or academic ability.
+Even though the Parents may have appreciated the scientific approach employed by [School 1], the Student was not showing improvement in her behavior or academic achievement as a result of the intensive data collection.
 The testimony that the Student's behavior improved after many months at [School 1] is not persuasive evidence that the Student requires the [School 1] approach to behavior modification in order to receive meaningful educational benefit.

 While it is clear that the Student's behavior is a major obstacle to her academic achievement, the evidence suggests that the interventions utilized by [School 1] which have contributed to the Student's improvement, are the same interventions employed at many other schools including [School 4].
 Ms. XXXX testified that, while the labels placed on the strategy may be different, [School 4] applies ABA and many other methods used at [School 1], including providing frequent rule reminders, posting visual reminders of appropriate behaviors, and providing rewards for good behavior.
 Like the token economy at [School 1], [School 4] rewards students for good behavior through PBIS and PAWS.
-The evidence suggests that these common strategies can be successfully employed without intensive data collection and still provide the Student with some educational benefit.
+The evidence suggests that these common strategies can be successfully employed without intensive data collection and still provide the Student with meaningful educational benefit.